When is rent due?

 Is there a fee to pay my rent online?

-If you pay online using an e-check linked to your bank account, there is no fee.
-If you pay with a credit or debit card, you will have to pay a small convenience fee.
+If you pay online using an e-check, credit, or debit card, you will have to pay a small convenience fee.
 The amount of the fee will be clearly listed when you pay.

 If I have a balance on my account, but pay this month’s rent on time, will I get a late fee?